NilsOlavKvelvaneJohansen/java_median_timer/README.md

 \-a[rguments]   ...     : Required argument.
 A list of strings that specifies which arguments the java programs should be run with.

 **Example:**
-python3 java\_median\_timer -j multicore singe\_core -a "10000 20" "100000 20"
+python3 java\_median\_timer -j multi\_core singe\_core -a "10000 20" "100000 20"
-This will generate timing tables for the java executables multicore and single\_core.
+This will generate timing tables for the java executables multi\_core and single\_core.
 Each java executable is first run with the arguments 10000 20 and then with 100000 20.

 **Future funcionality:**
 - Add -o to allow user to specify output file